All page references are to The Fantasy Trip Legacy edition In the Labyrinth rulebook, unless noted otherwise.

 Spell Shield (ITL 27) adds a note about the new staff occult strike.

-Summon Lesser Demon (ITL 28) now includes the Lesser Wish.
+Summon Lesser Demon (ITL 28) now includes the Lesser Wish, to be gained from a dumber demon.

 Telepathy (ITL 28) no longer clears out the subject's mind.